lxvm/pdf_tchotchke/pdf_tchotchke/pdf_tchotchke/bookmarks/README.md

 Why?
 To make navigating pdf textbooks as easy as real ones.

 ## Summary
-- `filenames.py`: A tiny python module for filename handling and file reading.
-It will import if on `PYTHONPATH`.
 - `interleaving.py`: A python script for interleaving/alternating lines matching certain TOC patterns.
 It will run if on `PATH`.
 - `bkmk.py`: A python script for converting a TOC into a bookmarks file for one of several command-line utilities.
 It will run if on `PATH`.